 In the present study, we investigated the inhibitory activity of V. odorata extract against human HT-29 and HCT-116 CRC cell lines.
 This study is the first to investigate the effect of V. odorata extract on malignant characteristics of CRC in these cell lines.
 The lowest dose of the introduced drug with the highest mortality rate was compared in CRC cell lines (treated) and control (untreated) cells.
-Finally, proposed V. odorata extract as an anticancer drug because it reduces migration and colony formation and increases the apoptosis rate in CRCs.
+Finally, we proposed V. odorata extract as an anticancer drug because it reduces migration and colony formation and increases the apoptosis rate in CRCs.
 In addition, we speculated that V. odorata might act in a cell-dependent manner.
 However, further studies are needed to establish this drug's exact mechanism of action.
 Our study's results reinforce traditional medicine beliefs that V. odorata may be a relative cancer inhibitor.

-Acknowledgements: We would like to express our gratitude to our great colleague, Mr. Abbas Kiani Esfahani, for his technical assistance with flow cytometry.
+Acknowledgments: We thank our great colleague, Mr. Abbas Kiani Esfahani, for his technical assistance with flow cytometry.